Code-the-Dream-School/R7-forum/lessons/Assignment-7_1-Active-Record-Associations.md

   end
 end
 ```
-This same code is duplicated in the index method of `app\controllers\user.rb`.
+This same code is duplicated in the index method of `app/controllers/user_controller.rb`.
 You don't want to repeat yourself, so take it out of the there.
 (By the way, the before_action in application_controller.rb is done before any of the before_action methods in the other controllers.)

 For the navbar, we'll do a little very crude styling.
 Don't pay much attention to this section!
 We'll do serious styling in a later lesson, so right now, just copy/paste.
 Add the following lines to app/assets/stylesheets/application.css:
 ```css